 Your Apple ID or iCloud account is where all your information is stored.
-When you use any Apple apps like Calendar, Contacts, Notes, Reminders, and Mail, they’re (they’re) synced across all your devices using your Apple ID.
+If you use any Apple apps like Calendar, Contacts, Notes, Reminders, or Mail, they’re synced across your devices using your Apple ID.

-According to an Apple discussion forum thread, Apple ID or the requirement for one dates back to the year 2000, when MobileMe was launched.
-It was later rebranded to iTools between 2000 and 2002 (add info: MobileMe/iTools was launched in Jan 2000).
+According to an Apple discussion forum thread, Apple ID or the requirement for one dates back to 2000, when MobileMe was launched.
+It was later rebranded to iTools between 2000 and 2002.
 At the time of the launch, it was called a ‘.mac’ email account.
 It is your pass to use the Apple ecosystem and enjoy the integration and sync it has to offer.
 You can create an Apple ID/iCloud account for free.
-We’ve covered 3 simple ways to create your iCloud account/Apple ID.
+We’ve covered three simple ways to create your iCloud account/Apple ID.

 You can use your iCloud account to sign in to all Apple apps and services as well as third-party apps.
-If you have more than one device, just sign into them using the same Apple ID and your data will be shared across devices.
+If you have more than one device, sign into them using the same Apple ID, and your data will be shared across devices.

-Can You Have More Than One iCloud Accounts?
+Can You Have More Than One iCloud Account?

 Yes, you can have more than one iCloud account.
-However, we suggest you keep a single ID that syncs across your devices.
+However, we suggest keeping a single ID that syncs across your devices.
 Also, if you create more than one iCloud account, you cannot merge them later.
 So in most cases, we advise you to keep a single iCloud account.